jayesh-srivastava/Yatter-android/README.md

 # Yatter

 A simple chatting application developed with Firebase.
-For storing messages Firebase Realtime Database is used
+Firebase Realtime Database is used for storing messages, Firebase Storage is used for storing photo messages, Firebase Authentication is used for letting only the authenticated users use the app